duplicati/duplicati/README.md

 ## Contributing Code
 Instructions on how to setup your development environment and build duplicati can be found in the [wiki](https://github.com/duplicati/duplicati/wiki/How-to-build-from-source).
 Pull requests fixing bugs or improving duplicati in another way are appreciated.

+If you are looking for an issue to fix, try looking at one of the [minor change](https://github.com/duplicati/duplicati/issues?q=is%3Aissue+is%3Aopen+label%3A%22minor+change%22) issues.
+If you are most used to web development, have a look at the [issues marked UI](https://github.com/duplicati/duplicati/issues?q=is%3Aissue+is%3Aopen+label%3A%22UI%22).